Wall20k/chronic-disease-mapping-wa/README.md

 Aggregating tract-level data to the county level reveals which regions carry the highest chronic disease burden.

 ![County Diabetes Ranking](outputs/fig3_county_diabetes_ranking.png)
 *Figure 4 — Top 15 Washington counties ranked by average diabetes prevalence.
-Ferry County leads at 15.6%, nearly double the statewide average.
+Ferry County leads at 15.7%, well above the statewide average.
 The highlighted bar marks the highest-prevalence county.*

-The top five counties by average diabetes prevalence are Ferry (15.6%), Pacific (15.0%), Okanogan (14.4%), Wahkiakum (13.8%), and Garfield (13.2%).
-At the other end, King County has the lowest average at 7.4%, followed by Whitman at 8.0%.
+The top five counties by average diabetes prevalence are Ferry (15.7%), Pacific (15.5%), Okanogan (14.9%), Wahkiakum (14.6%), and Garfield (14.0%).
+At the other end, King County has the lowest average at 8.2%, followed by San Juan at 8.6%.
 The highest-prevalence counties are all rural counties in eastern and coastal Washington — areas that typically have fewer healthcare facilities, lower incomes, and older populations.

 ### Geographic Map